 Step 6: Prepare Your Rolls

-Meanwhile, prepare your hoagie rolls by slicing them and toasting them lightly—spoon marinara sauce onto the toasted hoagie rolls, followed by the meatballs.
-Then, sprinkle parmesan and oregano on top.
+Meanwhile, prepare your hoagie rolls by slicing and lightly toasting them—then spoon on the marinara sauce, followed by the meatballs.
+Then, sprinkle Parmesan and oregano on top.

 What Temperature to Smoke At